Flat Phillips Plastite Screws 48-2

 Easier to drive

 The three lobed design of the Trilobular™ thread with full relief of the thread form takes advantage of the properties of plastics by allowing recovery and filling-in between the lobes, decreasing driving effort.
-48-2 Plastite alternative screws are available in steel
+48-2 Plastite alternative screws are available in

 with the following head styles: flat head, pan head, truss head and hex indented washer head, drives: Phillips drive, 6-lobe drive and hex head, and with either a clear zinc finish, or black zinc finish or black oxide finish.
 48-2 Plastite alternative screws are also available in stainless steel 18-8 and 410